go-delve/delve/Documentation/usage/dlv_test.md

 Alternatively you can specify a package name, and Delve will debug the tests in that package instead.
 Double-dashes `--` can be used to pass arguments to the test program:

-dlv test [package] -- -test.run TestSometing -test.v -other-argument
+dlv test [package] -- -test.run TestSomething -test.v -other-argument

 See also: 'go help testflag'.